- Chairman Steve AmRhein called the meeting to order at 6:30 p.m. and Michael Brelage kept minutes of the meeting.

 - All members of the board were present.
-Also present were DCREMC CEO Brett Abplanalp and DCREMC staff members Jennie Meyer, and Crystal Greathouse.
+Also present were DCREMC CEO Brett Abplanalp and DCREMC staff members Jennie Meyer, Crystal Greathouse and Eric Busch.

-- Upon motion by Dale Wernke, seconded by Jeff Lawrence, and carried, the agenda of the meeting was approved.
+- Upon motion by Suzanne Parmer, seconded by Dale Wernke and carried, the agenda of the meeting was approved.

-- The financial report was given by Jennie Meyer and reviewed as presented on Call to Order.
-Revenues were below budget in January mainly due to warm weather.
-The financials were accepted by the board as presented and filed for audit.
+- The financial report for April was given by Eric Busch and reviewed as presented on Call to Order.
+Margins were up $68,000 on the month but still below budget by $80,000.
+The financials were reviewed by the board as presented and filed for audit.

-- A motion was made by Jeff Lawrence seconded by Jason Barnhorst, and carried, approving the consent agenda by unanimous vote.
+- A motion was made by Jason Barnhorst, seconded by Dale Wernke and carried, the April minutes were approved with an addition.

 New and Rescinded Members

 - CEO Abplanalp reported the completion of the fleet rotation process and internal outage management process.
 He is also working on the plan to reopen the lobby with COVID-19 safety measures in place.
 Finally, he reported he is preparing for union negotiations toward the end of the year.

 - The dashboard review showed a major storm caused a large number of outages on April 8.
 Also, it showed a large decrease in purchased power mainly due to industrial members being shut down and lower commercials sales related to COVID-19.

 - In project reviews, pole replacement started back up May 11 and is projected to be complete by the end of the year.
 Security updates have been started.
 The new substation radios are to be installed June 16.

 - Jason Barnhorst reported that Hoosier Energy had a conference call board meeting.
 It was approved to move the margin tracker down from 3% to 2% for the remainder of 2020.
 The board also approved to retire $6 million of 2018’s Capital Credits.

 - The board accountability committee brought three policy updates to the board for vote.